crossbario/iotcookbook/device/pi/README.md

 ## How it works

+The component is built as a Docker image which derives from one of our Autobahn base images.
+The Docker image for the app component is then started on the Pi.

 ### Creating an app component image

 The `make start` command will first build a Docker image named `cookbook-buzzer`: